 EU research on rare diseases

-In the EU, a rare disease is one that affects no more than 1 person in 2,000.
-This means that between 6,000 and 8,000 different rare diseases affect or will affect an estimated 30 million people in the EU.
+In the European Union, a rare disease is one that affects no more than 1 person in 2,000.
+Between 6,000 and 8,000 different rare diseases affect an estimated 30 million people in the EU.

 The area of rare diseases has been long recognised as a field where EU and international collaboration is an indispensable condition to progress.